Car Accidents in North Carolina: Common Causes

 - Drowsy driving – Many drivers try to disregard their exhaustion and physical fatigue and stay on the road when it would be safer to stop and get some rest.
 Drivers who are fatigued have more trouble concentrating and are slower to react to changes in traffic conditions.
 A typical crash related to sleepiness involves a driver who nods off at the wheel and drifts off the road or across the center line into an oncoming lane of traffic.
 A driver who is asleep may not apply the brakes before a crash, increasing the severity of the impact.
 Drowsy driving is a danger to everyone and frequently causes collisions and fatal car accidents.

 - Inexperience – Experience matters.
 Young drivers who lack hands-on experience behind the wheel may not have developed an ability to recognize dangerous traffic situations.
 Many teenagers also have a sense of invincibility that may lead them to take risks such as driving recklessly, driving while intoxicated or sending text messages.
 Unfortunately, motor vehicle accidents are the leading cause of death for U.S. teenagers.
-North Carolina’s graduated driver’s license program is intended to allow 16- and 17-year-old drivers attain driving privileges gradually as they gain experience behind the wheel and are more able to handle riskier situations.
+North Carolina’s graduated driver’s license program is intended to allow 16- and 17-year-old drivers to attain driving privileges gradually as they gain experience behind the wheel and are more able to handle riskier situations.

 - Weather – Adverse weather conditions including rain, snow and ice can impair visibility and negatively affect a driver’s ability to operate a vehicle.
-Weather is less predictable and more likely to be a factor in a crash during winter months.
-Freezing temperatures can cause rain to turn to show or ice, reducing visibility and making roads slick.
+Weather is less predictable and more likely to be a factor in a crash during the winter months.
+Freezing temperatures can cause rain to turn to snow or ice, reducing visibility and making roads slick.
 Bridges and overpasses typically freeze before roads.
 Drivers should drive at speeds that are safe for the existing driving conditions.
 During winter months, commuters are more likely to be driving to or from work in darkness or low light, making it more difficult to see road hazards such as black ice on the pavement.
 Low visibility increases the variance in speeds at which motorists are driving.
 When a motorist drives at a speed that is unsafe for the existing weather conditions, the driver may be unable to avoid a bad weather car accident.
 A careless driver who disregards weather and road conditions may be held liable if he or she causes a crash related to weather.

-- Vehicle defects – Motor vehicle design and manufacturing are regulated by a variety of governmental agencies.
+- Vehicle defects – Motor vehicle design and manufacturing is regulated by a variety of governmental agencies.
 Still, many cars and car parts make it to the American market only to be recalled because of defects.
 Unfortunately, most recalls for vehicles with defects occur only after people have been injured or killed as a result of accidents caused by defective auto parts.
 A recent North Carolina Traffic Facts Report says that defective equipment was a contributing factor in more than 3,100 vehicle accidents in 2018, including 23 fatal crashes and more than 963 collisions causing injuries.
 If you or a loved one has been injured in a car accident caused by a defective product, you may have a right to file a product liability lawsuit and hold the car manufacturer or auto part maker liable for your injuries.

 Examples of Common Safety-Related Vehicle Design and Manufacturing Defects Include